Re-Purposing Our World: An exhibition at Tokara Winery currently on show

 Re-Purposing Our World features the work of artists stirred by ever-present environmental concerns who display innovative ways to subvert our expectations through their use of material or choice of subject matter.
 Either directly or imperceptibly, their works reflect the state of our changing relationship with the natural world.

-Two artists are specially featured: Maurice Mbikayi and Thirza Schaap, and 10 others are represented.
+Two artists are specially featured: Maurice Mbikayi and Thirza Schaap.
+Their works are exhibited alongside those of 10 others artists.

 Thirza Schaap is showing paintings as well as photographic prints, from her ongoing Plastic Ocean series.
 On first viewing, these photographs depict what appear to be highly-styled compositions of the fashion world.
 Some evoke the petals of flowers or the tulle of ballet tutus, and their titles encourage this reading.
 But through the artist’s game of deception, the viewer is drawn in to discover that these curious, enchanting images of these photographs are actually built from carefully-selected and composed discarded waste objects.